-The district does not provide credit for students to charge for meals, a la carte, or other food and beverage items available for purchase in the school food service areas.
+The district does not provide credit for meals, a la carte, or other food and beverage items available for purchase in the school food service areas.
 Meals, a la carte, or other food and beverage items may be purchased by either providing payment for the items at the time of receipt or by having a prepaid account with the District that may be charged for the items.
-Parents, or students choosing to do so, may pay in advance for meals, a la carte, or other food and beverage items through any of the following methods:
+Staff and parents, or students choosing to do so, may pay in advance for meals, a la carte, or other food and beverage items by submitting cash or check payment the Centerpoint School District.
+A student's parents will be contacted by authorized District personnel regarding a student's prepaid account balance when the student's account has \$5 or less remaining.